Traditional terms

 - Amigos

-- As you would know, if you were a real gentleman
+- As you would know, if you was a (real) gentleman

 - BoBo